 top of page

-Do you, like many working adults, struggle to ask for time off?
+Do you, like many neurodivergent adults, struggle to ask for time off?

 • Does the mountain of work you will return to prevent you from using your Paid Time Off (PTO)?